Publish a video layer

 3. Set the following information:

-• For Title, type Latest Damage Assessment around Facility of Interest and add your name or initials to ensure the title is unique.
+• For Item Name, type Latest Damage Assessment around Facility of Interest and add your name or initials to ensure the title is unique.

 • For Summary, type This video can be used to analyze structural damage in and around a facility of interest in Cheyenne, Wyoming.